argoneuscze/thesis/README.md

-# Exploring usage of non-negative matrix factorization in lossy audio compression
+# Exploring use of non-negative matrix factorization for lossy audio compression

 This repository stores the research and report part of my Master's thesis.

 The implementation part is visible [**here**](https://github.com/argoneuscze/AudioNMF).

-## Assignment (WIP)
+## Assignment

-The aim of this work is to research existing methods for lossy audio compression and apply non-negative matrix factorization (NMF) in order to improve the compression ratio without a noticeable loss in quality.
+The aim of this work is to research existing methods for lossy audio compression and to apply non-negative matrix factorization (NMF) in order to improve the compression ratio without a noticeable loss in quality.
 Therefore, the goals are as following:

-1. Become familiar with state of the art audio encoding and compression methods
+1. Become familiar with state of the art digital audio encoding and compression methods
 2. Become familiar with non-negative matrix factorization, its properties and applications in digital audio processing
 3. Design and implement a proof of concept audio codec utilizing NMF for audio compression, or extend an existing codec with this functionality
-4. Compare the results with an existing solution, try to measure quality difference
+4. Find a suitable method for measuring perceived audio quality
+5. Measure the resulting audio quality and compare the quality and compression ratio to existing solutions

 ## TODO

-* Finalize the topic
 * Abstract
 * Introduction
 * Research